-Display: Share with students the example apps you've selected, either from Example Apps for Good -Teacher Resource or elsewhere.
+Display: Share with students the example apps you've selected, either from the provided example apps or elsewhere.
 For each app:

 • Discuss: What is the social issue that this app was designed to address, and how was it designed to do so.